Manafort Conspired With Israeli Official To Influence Obama's Ukraine Policy, Mueller Documents Show

 — The Jerusalem Post (@Jerusalem_Post) September 14, 2018

-According to the Jerusalem Post, along with Manafort’s deep ties to Ukraine’s pro-Russia politicians, political influence campaigns directed by other states, such as Israel, through Manafort, is also attracting Robert Mueller’s attention.
+According to the Jerusalem Post, along with Manafort’s deep ties to Ukraine’s pro-Russia politicians, political influence campaigns directed by other states, such as Israel, through Manafort, are also attracting Robert Mueller’s attention.

 The Jerusalem Post, too, noted that Avigdor Lieberman appears to be the unnamed Israeli official mentioned in court documents.